rtoal/ple/docs/reinforcement/cpp.md

 1. What are the types `u16string` and `u32string` for?

 1. C++ programs have to have a `main` function accepting the command line arguments.
-Does `main` take in an `std::vector` or `std:string` values?
-If not, what does it accept?
+Are the arguments represented as a `std::vector` of `std:string` objects?
+If not, how are the arguments passed?
 Why?

 1. How do you get the address of an lvalue?